 The Torch employs Indigenous Arts Officers to deliver the Program to Indigenous men and women in Victorian prisons and to support participants who are transitioning back into the community.

 Our program aims to reduce the rate of reoffending by encouraging participants to explore identity and culture through art, develop confidence and define new pathways for themselves upon release from prison.

-In 2012 The Torch commissioned an Evaluation of the Statewide Indigenous Arts Officer in Prisons and Community Program.
+In 2012 and 2018 The Torch commissioned an Evaluation of the Statewide Indigenous Arts Officer in Prisons and Community Program.
+The 2018 Evaluation is also available in summary format.
 Interviews with Indigenous prisoners and former prisoners participating in the program identified four key challenges faced by program participants:

 - systemic trust and anger issues